-Sometimes the most important documents, photos or artifacts in our family history come to us by distant family who kindly pass on wonderful treasures like the family bible or a photo of a long lost relative.
+Sometimes the most important documents, photos, or artifacts in our family history come to us from distant family who kindly passes on wonderful treasures like the family bible or a photo of a long-lost relative.
 As the extended family all know that I have a passion for genealogy, often envelopes or boxes of items get passed on to the nutty family historian.
 Sometimes the treasures are right under our noses, and we had them all along.

 It is such a wonderful gift to be able to honor those who came before us and understand ourselves a little better as a result of getting to know them.
 Knowing that sometimes we are lucky to stumble over artifacts to illuminate their lives makes the journey that much more special and aids in honoring our ancestors.